Introduction to the Ethics Act

 The Commission is an independent, bipartisan board consisting of nine citizen members who are appointed by the Governor and confirmed by the West Virginia State Senate.
 Current Commission Members

-The Commission holds monthly meetings that are open to the public.
-The date, time, place and agenda of each meeting are posted on the Commission’s website.
+The Commission holds monthly meetings which are open to the public.
+Meeting agendas are posted on the Commission's website on the Friday before the meeting.
 Meetings and Agendas

-The Commission’s Administrative Law Judge Committee issues Advisory Opinions relating to the ALJ Code of Conduct and also enforces the Code through an administrative process for adjudicating complaints filed against ALJs.
+The Commission’s Administrative Law Judge Committee issues Advisory Opinions relating to the ALJ Code of Conduct and adjudicates complaints filed against Administrative Law Judges.

 The Ethics Commission also administers the registration and reporting requirements for lobbyists and collects Financial Disclosure Statements which certain public servants are required to file annually.